wildfly/quickstart/messaging-clustering/README.md

 _Note: This method ensures the server is restored to its prior configuration._

-1. If they are running, stop both ${product.name} servers.
+1. If they are running, stop both WildFly servers.
-2. Restore the `${jboss.home.name}_1/standalone/configuration/standalone-full-ha.xml` file with the back-up copies of the file.
-Be sure to replace ${jboss.home.name}_1 with the path to your server.
+2. Restore the `WILDFLY_HOME_1/standalone/configuration/standalone-full-ha.xml` file with the back-up copies of the file.
+Be sure to replace WILDFLY_HOME_1 with the path to your server.

 #### Remove the Standalone Configuration by Running the JBoss CLI Script

 _Note: This script returns the server to a default configuration and the result may not match the server configuration prior to testing this quickstart.
 If you were not running with the default configuration before testing this quickstart, you should follow the intructions above to manually restore the configuration to its previous state._

-1. Start the ${product.name} server by typing the following:
+1. Start the WildFly server by typing the following:

-        For Linux:   ${jboss.home.name}_1/bin/standalone.sh -c standalone-full-ha.xml
+        For Linux:   WILDFLY_HOME_1/bin/standalone.sh -c standalone-full-ha.xml
-        For Windows: ${jboss.home.name}_1\bin\domain.bat -c standalone-full-ha.xml
+        For Windows: WILDFLY_HOME_1\bin\domain.bat -c standalone-full-ha.xml
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name}_1 with the path to your server.
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME_1 with the path to your server.

-        For Linux: ${jboss.home.name}_1/bin/jboss-cli.sh --connect --file=remove-standalone.cli
+        For Linux: WILDFLY_HOME_1/bin/jboss-cli.sh --connect --file=remove-standalone.cli
-        For Windows: ${jboss.home.name}_1\bin\jboss-cli.bat --connect --file=remove-standalone.cli
+        For Windows: WILDFLY_HOME_1\bin\jboss-cli.bat --connect --file=remove-standalone.cli
 This script removes the server configuration that was done by the `install-standalone.cli` script.
 You should see the following result following the script commands:

         The batch executed successfully

-### Delete the Cloned Standalone ${product.name} Directory
+### Delete the Cloned Standalone WildFly Directory

-1. If it is running, stop the second instance of the ${product.name} server.
+1. If it is running, stop the second instance of the WildFly server.
 2. Delete the cloned directory.